Wonder Woman (2017 film): Release

-Wonder Woman had its world premiere on May 25, 2017, at Pantages Theatre in Hollywood, Los Angeles.
-The film's London premiere, which was scheduled to take place on May 31 at the Odeon Leicester Square, was canceled due to the Manchester Arena bombing.
-The film had its Latin America premiere in Mexico City on May 27.
-It was released in most of the world, including in IMAX, on June 2, 2017, after originally being scheduled for June 23.
-Belgium, Singapore and South Korea received the film first, with May 31 openings.
-On April 17, it was announced that Wonder Woman would be released in China on June 2, the same day as its North American release.
+Wonder Woman had its world premiere on May 25, 2017, at Pantages Theatre in Hollywood, Los Angeles, and its Latin America premiere in Mexico City on May 27.
+The film's London premiere, which was scheduled to take place on May 31 at the Odeon Leicester Square, was cancelled due to the Manchester Arena bombing.
+The film was released in Belgium, Singapore and South Korea on May 31, and in the rest of the world on June 2.
+(Note: Attributed to multiple references:) Wonder Woman was released in IMAX in certain territories.'